 We are a small and flexible ecological consultancy with a strong focus on both professionalism and pragmatism.
-We work to high professional standards, incorporating a strong ethical approach in conjunction with industry good practice, but recognise the need for pragmatism in finding creative solutions to clients' needs that don't compromise our high standards.
-Our senior staff work closely with the Chartered Institute of Ecology and Environmental Management (CIEEM) to improve standards across the sector.
+We work to high professional standards, incorporating a strong ethical approach in conjunction with industry good practice, and in accordance with British Standard BS42020: Code of Practice for Planning and Development.
+However, we also recognise the need for pragmatism in finding creative solutions to clients' needs that don't compromise our high standards.

-Members of our team are also active in voluntary conservation projects involving protected species such as dormice, bats and pine marten.
+Members of our team are also active in voluntary recording and conservation projects involving species/taxa such as dormice, bats, birds, amphibians and reptiles, plants, community woodlands, churchyards and wildflower meadows.

 Trees for life: A charity aiming to restore the ancient Caledonian forest in the Scottish Highlands